viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 ## shromp-theme.toml

 This file should be in the root of your theme.
-It hold theme specific configuration:
+It holds theme specific configuration:

 | Property | Description |
 |--50%--|----50%-----|